iota-community/Community-Governance/README.md

 ### This is how a user will cast a valid vote:

- - [ ] After Profile login in Firefly, a voting option is available.
+ - [ ] Users will be able to connect from the Treasury Website to their Firefly Wallet.
+A deep link functionality will be executed in Firefly.
+All relevant settings for the vote execution can be done on the Website.
+The Website will have no direct access to the Firefly Wallet or any security-sensitive information of the users.
+It is only a tool that creates the exact transaction logic and transfers this info to Firefly using the deep link function.

- - [ ] The user will be able to decide precisely which amount of Votes (derived from token balance) should be used in the vote (the user can click/unclick all Wallets of the profile)
+ - [ ] The user will be able to decide which amount of Votes (derived from token balance) should be used in the vote (the user can click/unclick all Wallets of the profile).
+Users can create Wallets with the number of tokens they aim to use as votes and could use this as a voting wallet

  - [ ] After the amount of Votes is chosen, the user must now decide for which option the vote should count - Burn or Build

- - [ ] The user unlocks the vote with the Stronghold password and confirms the decision
+ - [ ] The user unlocks the vote in Firefly with the Stronghold password and confirms the decision

 **Firefly initiates the following logic:**

- - [ ] Every selected Wallet sends a transaction that inherits the amount of Votes = IOTA Tokens chosen by the voter to itself.
+ - [ ] Every involved address sends a transaction that inherits the amount of Votes = IOTA Tokens chosen by the voter to itself.
 If the wallet contains several addresses, the amount will be selected from those addresses to match.
 Addresses send tokens to themselves.

  - [ ] As an indexation Payload of these Transactions, the opinion (Burn / Build) will be attached as Data in the message payload